RWE Energy Platform

 Worker Pools for Exports

 Large dataset operations were blocking the event loop.
-Worker Pools moved heavy processing to parallel threads, keeping the API responsive while exports ran in the background.
+Worker Pools moved heavy processing to parallel threads, keeping API work responsive while exports ran separately.
 45min became 12min.

 Profiler-Driven Optimization

-Instead of guessing at bottlenecks, I used the Node.js profiler to identify exactly where time was spent in the column filtering pipeline — then optimized the specific MongoDB aggregations that mattered.
+I used the Node.js profiler to identify where time was spent in the column filtering pipeline, then optimized the MongoDB aggregations that were actually responsible for the slowdown.

 Dynamic Column Generation